-Nearly all of the efforts in a modern church to preach the gospel to the world (evangelism) centers around a person (usually a male) who is usually "ordained."
+Nearly all of the efforts in a modern church to preach the gospel (evangelism) focuses around a person (usually a male) who is "ordained."
 They go by such religious titles as minister, pastor, elder or priest.
 They are usually the ones who preach, teach, evangelize, study the Bible, pray for others and so on.
 This is not, however, how the New Testament church of God operated!

 The Bible states average Christians began to play a dynamic part in promulgating and preaching the gospel message on the day the New Testament church began in power in 30 A.D.!

 Believers, on Pentecost, not only helped preach the good news of God's kingdom they played an integral part of baptizing 3,000 people.
 This task would have been impossible for just the twelve apostles to do in an eight hour period (see Acts 2)!

 Did persecution of the early church cause church members to abandon their efforts to spread the gospel and the teachings of the Bible?
 Did they opt to let only the apostles do the work of God?

 And that day a great persecution arose against the church that was in Jerusalem; and all the believers were scattered . . . those who were scattered passed through everywhere, PREACHING THE WORD OF THE GOSPEL" (Acts 8:1, 4, HBFV throughout)

 Now those who had been scattered by the persecution that arose concerning Stephen went through Phoenicia and Cyprus and Antioch, speaking the word . . .

 But certain men among them who were Cypriots and Cyrenians came to Antioch and spoke to the Greeks, PREACHING THE GOSPEL OF THE Lord JESUS.
 And the hand of the Lord was with them, and a great number believed . . ."
 (Acts 11:19 - 21).